 Medical Malpractice: Who is to Blame?

-Posted by Howard Janet on Sep 04, 2015 in Medical Malpractice
+Posted by Howard Janet on September 4, 2015 in Medical Malpractice Blog Posts

 In my years as a medical malpractice attorney, no two of my cases have ever been exactly alike due to the variety of claims involved.
 Medical malpractice claims can be taken against providers, hospitals and other health care facilities, or to seek compensation for wrongful death, wrongful birth, or wrongful life.
 More often than not, they involve a complex combination of these actions.

 Many medical malpractice claims involve the negligence of health care providers, including physicians and nurses.
 Doctors or other hands-on providers may be negligent if they did not meet the standard of care for the procedure in question.
 This may include:

 - Or giving care that is inappropriate for the medical condition.

 Nurses may also be found negligent in a medical malpractice case.
 They are expected to act as advocates for their patients.
 If nurses observe medical errors or doctors providing unsafe care, they have the duty to alert doctors and run their concerns up the chain of command until appropriate action is taken.
 Failing to do so–even inadvertently–is considered negligence.

 If you have been injurd by a medical error contact a leading Boston personal injury lawyer today for a free consultation.

 Negligence by Health Care Facilities